-Nathan McClintock and Michael Simpson (in press) Stacking functions: Identifying motivational frames guiding urban agriculture organizations and businesses in the United States and Canada.
+Nathan McClintock and Michael Simpson (2017) Stacking functions: Identifying motivational frames guiding urban agriculture organizations and businesses in the United States and Canada.
 Agriculture and Human Values doi:10.1007/s10460-017-9784-x.

 Charles Z. Levkoe, Nathan McClintock, Laura-Anne Minkoff-Zern, Amy K. Coplen, Jennifer Gaddis, Joann Lo, Felipe Tendick-Matesanz, and Analyse Weiler (2016) Forging links between food chain labor activists and academics.
 Journal of Agriculture, Food Systems, and Community Development 6(2):1-14.

 Nathan McClintock, Dillon Mahmoudi, Michael Simpson, and Jacinto Pereira Santos (2016) Socio-spatial differentiation in the Sustainable City: A mixed-methods assessment of residential gardens in metropolitan Portland, Oregon, USA.
 Landscape and Urban Planning 148:1-16.